AsharDweedar/theory/java/OOP.md

 - **What is the difference between abstract classes and interfaces?**

   An abstract class allows you to create functionality that subclasses can implement or override.
 An interface only allows you to define functionality, not implement it.
 And whereas a class can extend only one abstract class, it can take advantage

+- **Difference between class and interface?**

+  A class describes the attributes and behaviors of an object.
+An interface contains behaviors that a class implements.
+A class may contain abstract methods, concrete methods.
+An interface contains only abstract methods.